 CRISPR acronym comes from Clustered Regularly Interspaced Short Palindromic Repeats.
 It is a molecular technique that permits to "edit" or "correct" the genome of any cell, including human cells.
-Think in a molecular scissors capable of cutting any DNA region in a precise place.
+Think in molecular scissors capable of cutting any DNA region in a precise place.
 That ability to cut DNA allows changing the original sequence to remove or insert new DNA.

 The approach requires the design of an RNA molecule (RNA CRISPR guide), which hybridizes specifically to an exact DNA sequence, and it is associated with the Cas9 enzyme.
-The resulting RNA-Protein complex enters the cell nucleus, recognizes the desired DNA region and cuts it.
+The resulting RNA-Protein complex enters the cell nucleus, recognizes the desired DNA region, and cuts it.
 In a second stage, at least two natural DNA repair mechanisms are activated.
 The first is called Non-Homologous End Joining (NHEJ), which generates indels (insertion-deletion) that might lead randomly to the loss of the original function of the DNA segment.
-A second mechanism, Homologous Recombination (HR), can be exploited to incorporate specific sequences in the original cleavage site such as LoxP sites, reporters or specific mutations.
+A second mechanism, Homologous Recombination (HR), can be exploited to incorporate specific sequences in the original cleavage site such as LoxP sites, reporters, or specific mutations.

-CRISPR potential is almost endless and its use is a game-changer in molecular biology and biomedicine.
-We enter a new era of genetic engineering where editing or correcting the genome of any cell and organism has become easy, fast, cheap and highly accurate.
+CRISPR potential is almost endless, and its use is a game-changer in molecular biology and biomedicine.
+We enter a new era of genetic engineering where editing or correcting the genome of any cell and organism has become easy, fast, cheap, and highly accurate.

-This is happening now, what will happen tomorrow?
+This is happening now: what will happen tomorrow?